During the first week, familiarize yourself with any

 need to be discontinued.

-their reputations with other producers in the county.
-You are expected
+and their reputations with other producers in the county.
+You are

-to work with all producers, but working too closely with a producers who
+expected to work with all producers, but working too closely with a

-has little respect among other farmers could hurt your ability to get
+producers who has little respect among other farmers could hurt your

 While it is wise to develop programs in your strongest areas